-Our next stop will be at Cerro Colorado Turtle Breading Center.
-Here we can learn about the hard work developed by scientists to preserve the species of the Giant Galapagos Turtles.
-There is a nice walk on a trail which permits you to be in close contact with the turtles of the different sizes, from the tiny ones to the giant oldest ones.
+Our next stop will be at Cerro Colorado Tortoises Breading Center.
+Here we can learn about the hard work developed by scientists to preserve the species of the Giant Galapagos Tortoises.
+There is a nice walk on a trail which permits you to be in close contact with the tortoises of the different sizes, from the tiny ones to the giant oldest ones.

 After this our transport will take us to the south east side of the Island, to a parking area from where a 15 minutes’ walk takes us to a beautiful beach known as Puerto Chino.
 This amazing place is located 24.5 km from Puerto Baquerizo Moreno and it is composed by white sandy beach.
 Here and with little luck we can observe marine turtles, frigate birds, blue footed bobbies, Galapagos pelicans and other marine birds.
 The entire area is very scenic.

 After our visit, we will be transported back to Puerto Baquerizo Moreno where you will have time for lunch (on your own).
 In the afternoon we make a tour to the place known as La Loberia where we find a huge colony of sea lions.
 The area is a nice small cove where we can swim in the company of playful sea lions.
 Transport back to the hotel and in the evening, we enjoy a group dinner in the hotel restaurant.